jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/detachNetworkInterface.md

 ## Description
-Detach an elastic network interface for a virtual machine. <br>
+Detach an ENI for a VM.
-The virtual machine status must be <b>running</b> or <b>stopped</b>, and the attachment is only available when there is no task in progress. <br>
+The status of the VM must be <b>running</b> or <b>stopped</b>, and the attachment is only available when there is no task in progress.
 The primary network interface cannot be detached.